devab2081/Ethical-hacking-learning-daily-log/Day-04/questions.md

-# Questions – Day 4
+### Questions

-- What did I not fully understand today?
+- Why do attackers prefer passive reconnaissance first?
-- What should I revise again?
+- What kind of information should not be publicly available?
-- Interview or thinking questions
+- How can organizations reduce reconnaissance risks?